-- 41. The Clubs and Societies Committees shall provide for the co-ordination and development of student activity within their clubs and societies or central activities.
-Silwood Park and Wye College Union Society shall consider academic affairs and welfare issues relating to their members. - 42.
+- 48.49.
+The Clubs and Societies Committees shall provide for the co-ordination and development of student activity within their clubs and societies or central activities.
+Silwood Park shall consider academic affairs and welfare issues relating to its members. - 49.50.
 The Clubs and Societies Committees may elect, mandate, censure and dismiss their officers.
 They are the governing committees of their clubs and societies, and their decisions are binding upon clubs and societies administrated by them.